Vyral/base-template/_posts/2018-06-27-does-a-real-estate-professionals-education-ever-end.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: ZaRA0aZQM6o
+youtube_code: C0xl8GS0dTM
 ---

 {% include youtube.html %}

 As a real estate professional, your education doesn’t end with getting your license.
 This step is just the beginning.&nbsp;

-**I strongly believe that as real estate professionals and business owners, we should be on a constant journey toward furthering our skills and knowledge.** We should be consistently focused on the habits, ideas, and tactics that will take our careers to the next level.&nbsp;
+**I strongly believe that as real estate professionals and business owners, we should be on a constant journey of furthering our skills and knowledge.** We should be consistently focused on the habits, ideas, and tactics that will take our careers to the next level.&nbsp;

 This not only benefits our clients, but will also help us create the kind of business that will be sufficient in supporting our families, ourselves, and our goals.